Minneapolis Police Department: Misconduct lawsuits

 Minneapolis made $14 million in payouts for alleged police misconduct between 2006 and 2012.
 In 2020, KSTP-TV News' 5 Investigates unit found Minneapolis had paid millions of dollars in settlements because officers had lied about use of force, dishonesty for which officers are rarely disciplined.

 Rod Webber incidents

 In 2015, Minneapolis officer Rod Webber threatened a black teenager, Hamza Jeylani, who captured the incident on his phone.
 "Plain and simple, I'm going to be honest with you.
 If you fuck with me I'm going to break your legs," Webber told Jeylani.
 When Jeylani asked Webber why he was being pulled over, Webber replied, "because I feel like arresting you."
 Webber was subsequently fired.
-By December 2020, Webber was still reported as fired from the Minneapolis Police Department after a new investigation had opened against him into allegations that he was stated he was proud Americans killed Somalis in Black Hawk Down when he pulled over Somali teenagers during a separate traffic stop in 2015.
+While still reported as fired, a new investigation was opened against him in December 2020 into allegations that he stated he was "proud Americans killed Somalis in Black Hawk Down" when he pulled over Somali teenagers, during a separate traffic stop in 2015.
 The Police Officers Federation of Minneapolis was said to have covered up the incident after it was reported.